puppetlabs/puppet-docs/source/puppet/3.6/reference/architecture.markdown

 Puppet agent nodes and puppet masters communicate via HTTPS with client-verification.

-The puppet master provides an HTTP interface, with various endpoints available.
+The puppet master provides an HTTP interface, with [various endpoints][master_http] available.
 When requesting or submitting anything to the master, the agent will make an HTTPS request to one of those endpoints.

 For details, see: